nihcompmed/Dory/README.md

 Gudhi (v.
 3.4.0) can be installed using `pip install Gudhi==3.4.0`.
 The python file to reproduce benchmarks is Gudhi_benchmarks.py in Benchmarking_codes.

 ### Data sets
-All data sets, except for Hi-C are provided in the folder Datasets.
+All data sets, except for Hi-C, are provided in the folder Datasets.

 ### Hi-C data sets
 The steps to obtain and process Hi-C data sets are as follows: